hightekvagabond/livejournal-export/README.md

 You can now use additional flags for testing and development:

 - `--start YYYY-MM` and `--end YYYY-MM` to limit the date range (e.g. only download a few months)
-- `--clear` to delete all contents of the destination folder before backup (useful for clean test runs)
+- `--clear` to delete all contents of the destination folder before backup **and** remove all Docker images/containers with `ljexport:*` (useful for clean test runs and avoiding Docker cache issues)

 Example: